ISISComputingGroup/ibex_developers_manual/doc/deployment/deploy/ansible.md

 ### `deploy_ssh_keys.yaml`

-This is the windows equivalent of the Linux workflow for deploying [the group's ssh keys](https://github.com/ISISComputingGroup/keys) and turning off password auth in favour of pubkey auth.
+This is the windows equivalent of the Linux workflow for deploying [the group's ssh keys](https://github.com/ISISComputingGroup/keys) and turning off password auth in favour of public key auth.

 To run this on all NDXes run `ansible-playbook windows/deploy_ssh_keys.yaml`.
 To limit to certain hosts/host groups use `--limit` ie.
 `--limit NDXHRPD_SETUP` to just run on `NDXHRPD_SETUP` or `--limit muons` to only run on muon NDXes.

 ### `nsclient.yaml`

-Install nsclient++ monitor program.
+Install `nsclient++` monitor program.
 Needs to be run with

 `ansible-playbook --ask-vault-password windows/nsclient.yaml`